 An operation plan delineates the specific procedures necessary to translate strategic goals into tangible outcomes.
 This plan encompasses various aspects of operations, including production, logistics, marketing, sales, customer service, and resource allocation.
 It outlines the specific tasks, timelines, responsibilities, and resources required to execute each operational activity effectively.
 Moreover, it identifies potential challenges, risks, and opportunities that may arise during implementation and suggests contingency planning to address them proactively.

-When writing a business plan, it is essential to start by defining an organization’s operational objectives.
+When building a business plan, it is essential to start by defining an organization’s operational objectives.
 These objectives should align closely with their overall business goals and provide a clear direction for operations.
-Likewise, businesses should detail the specific tasks and activities required to achieve each objective.
+Likewise, businesses should detail the tasks and activities required to achieve each objective.
 They should break down actionable steps, assign responsibilities to individuals or teams, and set deadlines for completion.

 According to research conducted on 1,000 would-be U.S. entrepreneurs over a six-year period (2005 to 2011) by HBR, it is estimated that entrepreneurs with formal plans are 16% more likely to succeed than those without plans.